 (*) Facebook’s modified BSD+Patents license contains a specific, restrictive patent section.

 The long and short of it—if you use open source software within your software development project, any permissive license should be fine.
-The implications of using Apache 2.0, MIT or BSD are mainly relevant for the open source developer.
+The implications of using Apache License 2.0, MIT or BSD are mainly relevant for the open source developer.
 As a developer, stopping to consider the fine details between the licenses can save you concerns further down the road.